lazybuttrying/TensorFlow-Certificate/C4/additional_explanation.md

 Non-stationary time series
 - One that has a disruptive event breaking trend and seasonality

+Window Dataset
+- A fixed-size subset of a time series

 #
 # Metrics for 성능 평가